beakerbrowser/ingestdb-level/README.md

 Return a secondary index that either indexes property `name` or uses a custom `reduce` function to map values to indexes.

+### Secondary#updateIndex(key, value, cb)

+Update the index data for the given key/value.
+(Must be done on put to keep the index correct.)

+### Secondary#removeIndex(key, value, cb)

+Remove the index data for the given key/value.
+(Must be done on del to keep the index correct.)

 ### Secondary#get(key, opts[, cb])

 Get the value that has been indexed with `key`.